9:30 Club: Nightclub 9:30

-However, in a very short time, the venue also became a regular stopping point for punk and new wave bands touring the East Coast.
-Some of the most notable performers in the early days of Nightclub 9:30 were Black Flag, the Bad Brains from D.C. (also played there in '92), the Red Hot Chili Peppers, the Psychedelic Furs, Einstürzende Neubauten, the Ramones, X, Blue Angel (with lead singer Cyndi Lauper), the Bangles, R.E.M., Hüsker Dü, Erasure, Richard Hell and the Voidoids, the Violent Femmes, the Butthole Surfers, That Petrol Emotion, the Replacements, Marti Jones, Marshall Crenshaw, Mod Fun, Nash the Slash, the Go-Go's, and BETTY, whose bassist and co-vocalist, Alyson Palmer, tended bar in the club at the time.
+Since its founding, Nightclub 9:30, which allowed fans as young as 16-years-old to enter, was known as a progressive venue noted for its talent in discovering up-and-coming acts.
+During the early 1980s, it was the home for alternative music in Washington, D.C., just as the genre was beginning to blossom.

-On May 21, 1981, Washington music programmer and writer Tom Terrell was instrumental in masterminding the U.S. premiere of reggae band Steel Pulse on the night of Bob Marley's funeral, which was broadcast live worldwide from Nightclub 9:30.
+On May 21, 1981, Washington, D.C. music programmer and writer Tom Terrell was instrumental in masterminding the U.S. premiere of reggae band Steel Pulse on the night of Bob Marley's funeral, which was broadcast live worldwide from Nightclub 9:30.

+Over the 1980s, the club largely featured local bands, including from the punk, hardcore, and go-go genres.
+James Blood Ulmer played in 1982.

 In 1986, after six years of operating the club, Bowers and DiSanto sold it to Seth Hurwitz and Richard Heinecke of It's My Party (I.M.P.), the Maryland-based concert promotion company they co-own.

+The venue also became a regular stopping point for punk and new wave bands touring the East Coast.

 Over the following years, as the club's prominence and lineup were growing, the need for a bigger space was becoming increasingly evident.
 In preparation for the move, the owners purchased and extensively renovated the former WUST Radio Music Hall at 815 V Street.

 The old Nightclub 9:30 closed its doors on December 31, 1995.
 The club's final shows at the original location were memorialized on a two-CD set released in 1997 and entitled 9:30 Live – A Time, A Place, A Scene.
 This live CD, recorded between December 28, 1995, and January 1, 1996, includes local music from the Urban Verbs, Tiny Desk Unit, Mother May I, The Insect Surfers, Tru Fax and the Insaniacs, and Black Market Baby.

+In 2023, Hurwitz opened The Atlantis, a small club designed to evoke the original Nightclub 9:30.
+In the opening ceremony, the Mayor of D.C. designated May 30th as "9:30 Club Day".

 9:30 Club

-Before the reopening, the club owners organized a "christening" show for media and friends featuring the Fleshtones and Too Much Joy.
+Prior to its reopening, the club owners organized a "christening" show for media and friends featuring the Fleshtones and Too Much Joy.
 On January 5, 1996, the new 9:30 Club opened to the public with a show that included the Smashing Pumpkins.

-NPR's online music show All Songs Considered broadcast some concerts at the venue.
-There is an archive of these shows.

-D.C. acts that played at the 9:30 Club include: Good Charlotte and Vertical Horizon in 2004, Joan Jett (who lived in Maryland) in 2006, Mýa in 2007, Wale in 2010, and SHAED in 2019.